 Mechanical or Wooden Pencils

-I use mechanical pencils with 2-mm leads for drawing as much as I can and I prefer them for several reasons.
+I use mechanical pencils with 2-mm leads for drawing a lot, and I prefer them for several reasons.
 Over the years, I've collected several types of lead holders in different colors and have consistently kept the same hardness of lead in each one.
 This creates a color coded system that allows me to find the hardness of lead I need with a quick glance.
 Leads in a holder are quicker to sharpen than wooden pencils and the leads are less likely to break, too.
 Just a few rotations around the sharpener creates a long sharp point.
-That may not seem like much of a benifit, but a smooth workflow is important to me.
+That may not seem like much of a benefit, but a smooth workflow is important to me.

 Mechanicals are more economical and ecological than wooden pencils.
 While you could buy several wooden pencils for the initial cost of a lead holder and sharpener, the less expensive replacement leads save you money in the long run.
 Using mechanical pencils saves trees too, but some pencil companies claim to use renewable growth wood now.

-I still keep a few wooden pencils around though because sometimes it's hard to find replacement leads at the extreme ends of the hardness scale, so I keep a few 9B and 9H woodens around for back-ups.
-I prefer to do quick sketching with a wooden pencil too, because you can lay them down on their side and use the full length of the lead.
+I do use wooden pencils, but only for a few specific things.
+Sometimes it's hard to find replacement leads at the extreme ends of the hardness scale, so I keep 9B and 9H woodens around for back-up.
+I prefer to do quick sketching with a wooden pencil, too, because you can lay them down on their side and use the full length of the lead.
 It's hard to do that with a lead holder because they don't taper back from the lead as sharply as wooden pencils do.

 You probably started out with a set of wooden pencils as most people do, and when it's time to replenish your supply I suggest that you buy a lead holder, sharpener, and a few leads to see how you like them.
 The holder and sharpener will last for years and I suspect you'll prefer the fine point for detail work too.

-Read more about pencil types and leads with a comparison chart here.
+Here's more about wooden pencils and leads with quality ratings and a cost comparison chart.